contractautomataproject/ContractAutomataLib/README.md

 The javadoc documentation for the release to the Maven Central Repository is available at <a href="https://javadoc.io/doc/io.github.contractautomataproject/catlib">https://javadoc.io/doc/io.github.contractautomataproject/catlib</a>.

 <h2>License</h2>
 The tool is available under <a href="https://www.gnu.org/licenses/gpl-3.0">GPL-3.0 license</a>.

+<h2>Branches</h2>
+This is the main branch of the repository.
+The branch `gh-pages` contains the GitHub page of this repository.
+This software is currently submitted  as an Original Software Publication for the journal Science of Computer Programming.
+Possible new updates will be implemented on a branch called `development`, whilst waiting for the response to our submission.

 <h2>Contacts</h2>